Guy Chambers: Charity work

-On 25 October 2012, Chambers, Steve Rotheram MP and Kenny Dalglish called a press conference in the Houses of Parliament to announce the release of the charity single "He Ain't Heavy, He's My Brother" – a cover of the Hollies track which was aiming to raise funds and awareness for the campaign for justice for the Hillsborough families who lost 96 loved ones in the football disaster of 1989.
-The single was released on 17 December 2012 and went on to take the Christmas number one position for 2012 on the UK singles chart.
+On 25 October 2012, Chambers, Steve Rotheram MP and Kenny Dalglish called a press conference in the Houses of Parliament to announce the release of the charity single "He Ain't Heavy, He's My Brother" – a cover of the Hollies track that was aiming to raise funds and awareness for the campaign for justice for the Hillsborough families who lost 96 loved ones in the football disaster of 1989.
+The single was released on 17 December 2012 and went on to take the Christmas number-one position for 2012 on the UK singles chart.

+In March 2026, Chambers was announced by Tomorrow's Warriors – a music education and artist development charity founded in 1991 – as one of the organisation's 12 inaugural patrons, the others being Baroness Amos, Margaret Busby, Robert Elms, Nick Hornby, Lizzie Ridding and John Ridding, Michael Watt, Richard Wyatt, Femi Koleoso, Eska and Moses Boyd.